Book Series Studies in Medieval and Early Renaissance Art History

 BIO

 Justin Kroesen is Professor of Cultural History at the University of Bergen, Norway, and research curator of the University Museum’s art collection.
-His research focuses primarily on the art and architecture of medieval churches, the material culture of worship, and the impact of the Reformations.
+His research focuses on the art and architecture of medieval churches, the material culture of worship, and the impact of the Reformations.

 Summary